MatrixAI/Polykey-Network-Dashboard/README.md

 The former is markdown syntax, the latter is HTML tag.

 In order to maintain portability, we always use absolute paths.
-This works on both GitHub/GitLab markdown rendering and also for `docusaurus`.
+This works on both GitHub markdown rendering and also for `docusaurus`.

-On GitHub/GitLab, which renders the markdown directly, the relative paths are considered relative to the location of the markdown file referencing the path.
+On GitHub, which renders the markdown directly, the relative paths are considered relative to the location of the markdown file referencing the path.
 The absolute paths are considered relative to the root of the project repository.
 Therefore because `images` directory is located at the project root, it ends up being routable.

 With `docusaurus`, the absolute paths are looked up relative to `static` directory.
 Inside the `static` directory we have created symlinks pointing back to `../images`.
 This allows `docusaurus` to also resolve these paths which will be copied into the `/build/` directory.